Snowbird Travel Insurance & Safety Tips

 Best Trip Insurance Plans for Interstate Snowbirds

-If you're an American resident planning to stay within the U.S. for the summer, your domestic healthcare (including medicare) should cover you for major expenses related to medical care.
-But trip insurance, coverage only available to U.S. residents, can help lessen the financial blow related to all-too-common traveler headaches like flight cancellations, missed connection, and baggage loss.
+If you're an American resident planning to stay within the U.S. for the summer, like Hawaii or Florida, your domestic healthcare (including medicare) should cover you for major expenses related to medical care.
+But trip insurance can help lessen the financial blow related to all-too-common traveler headaches like flight cancellations, missed connection, and baggage loss.
 Here are some of the best trip insurance plans for snowbirds like you:

 Whether you're a Montrealer wondering what's the best travel insurance for Canadian snowbirds or a Minnesotan headed to the Caribbean, careful planning and the right travel insurance solutions are the important first steps in creating a snowbird experience you'll never forget.
 If you have any questions or need help choosing a travel insurance for your snowbirding adventures, VisitorsCoverage is happy to help.